sdothum/dotfiles/dinit/etc/dinit.d.@void/README.md

 Even with the udev-settle time, Runit (and by virtue of this dinit cloning of the service structure) is plenty fast (and faster than most other distros).

 Again, **USE AT YOUR OWN RISK**.

+## Chimera dinit

+This dinit.d organization has been **SUPERCEDED** by the **dinit.d.@chimere** branch and is no longer actively maintained.

+It offers greater granularity (requires git install) and utilized **turnstile** for additional user service management (many of the services have been relocated to ".config/dinit.d") and persistent availability.

+Also, services have been adjusted for better system management/performance.